LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 # HeraSDG-BigDataAnalyticsPipeline
 > This repository contains my thesis project for the Master Degree in Computer Engineering.
 > Here it is the documentation to reproduce the project.
 Have fun!
+> **Description:**
+> The project consist in a Big Data Analytics Pipeline that could be use to collect, store and analyze all the data produced by *Hera Smart Community*.

 - [HeraSDG-BigDataAnalyticsPipeline](#herasdg-bigdataanalyticspipeline)
     - [1.
 Setup the Kubernetes cluster](#1-setup-the-kubernetes-cluster)